The order of the sections is mostly in the order of discovery while I researched

 Kai shows that for a particular brand of radial tire, the contact patch is rounded and isn't even the full width of the tire until about 5 PSI.
 Furthermore, at the same tire pressure, the contact patch area is the same regardless of width.
 Which should be obvious that pressure X area should equal the weight of the vehicle.

-My conclusion is that I will want to stick as much volume of tire as I can into a mostly unmodified suspension, then run a lower tire pressure for a softer ride quality.
+My conclusion is that I will want to stick as much volume of tire as I can into a mostly unmodified suspension, then run a lower tire pressure for a softer ride.

 In Peru you can get liquified gas at gas stations.
 The cost per mile for liquified gas is less.
 You can convert the engine to run on either gas or gasoline with the flip of a switch while driving.